 Diana Vreeland once said that life needed “a splash of bad taste.”
 Unfortunately, most Halloween celebrations go heavy on the sprinkling hand.
 It’s a shame, really, because Halloween provides the perfect atmosphere for a fabulous party.

-A very virtual Victorian affair
+A very Victorian affair

-“Raven” by John Derian, Victorian necklace, 1837 fashion plate from World of Fashion via Los Angeles Public Library
+“Raven” by John Derian, Victorian necklace, 1837 fashion plate from World of Fashion via Los Angeles Public Library.

 Hitchcock under the stars

-“Movie Clapper” by Paperless Post
+“Movie Clapper” by Paperless Post.

 Break out the projector!
 Halloween is for The Birds.
 And Vertigo, The 39 Steps, North by Northwest, and any other Hitchcock movie you want to screen, too.
 The man knew scares and suspense, but he also knew style.
-Have your movie night guests show up in furs, pillbox hats, and fresh peroxide’d do’s (suits for the gentlemen).
+Have your movie night guests show up in furs, pillbox hats, and freshly peroxide’d do’s (suits for the gentlemen).
 Serve bottled versions of dry martinis and other bar classics, and accessorize with a few well-placed stuffed crows.
 Don’t worry, they won’t move… or will they?

-A mind-bending micro-dinner party
+A mind-bending dinner party

-“Brushed Gold” by Oscar de la Renta
+“Brushed Gold” by Oscar de la Renta for Paperless Post.

 In 1972, Marie-Helene Rothschild held a Bunuelian Surrealist Ball where guests like Audrey Hepburn and Salvador Dali showed up in mind-bending costumes to enjoy the fantastical feast.
 Like any great artist, steal some inspiration and host your own.
-Consider writing your guests’ names on tarot cards or old broken clocks instead of place cards; spray paint the artichokes with edible gold (don’t worry, it’s kosher); or cook something from The Surrealist Dinner Cookbook.
+Consider writing your guests’ names on tarot cards or old broken clocks faces instead of place cards; spray paint the artichokes with edible gold (don’t worry, it’s kosher); or cook something from The Surrealist Dinner Cookbook.
 There are ground rules, but what makes this party so fun is the sheer sense of anarchy: it is truly yours to invent.